-These awards focus on supporting research in observational cosmology, particularly complementing and capitalizing on space science, including topics such as the first stars, the cosmic distance scale, and the development of large-scale structure.
-The program conditions are set by The Brinson Foundation, which will administer the program.
-STScI is providing logistical assistance to broaden community access to this opportunity.
+These awards focus on supporting research in observational cosmology, in particular that which complements and capitalizes on space science, including topics such as the ﬁrst stars, the cosmic distance scale, and the development of large-scale structure.
+The program conditions are set by The Brinson Foundation, which administers the program.
+STScI provides logistical assistance for the program to broaden community access to this opportunity.

-Three fellowships are planned to be awarded in this pilot program, with starting dates in 2023.
+Three fellowships are planned to be awarded this cycle, with starting dates in 2024.
 Fellowships will be held at a limited number of participating institutions.
-The intention is to expand the number of fellowships and participating institutions in future years.

 A fellowship application consists of a research proposal and supporting documentation, as outlined below.
 Applicants must have received a PhD or equivalent doctoral-level research degree in astronomy, physics, or a related discipline.
-The date of the PhD award should be on or after January 1, 2019.
-Currently, the Brinson Prize Fellowship is only available for applications by U.S. citizens.
+The date of the PhD award should be on or after January 1, 2020.
+The Brinson Prize Fellowship is only available to U.S. citizens.

-The Brinson Prize Fellowship is presently only available to U.S. citizens who received their doctoral degrees in astronomy, physics, or related disciplines on or after January 1, 2019, or who will receive their degree before September 1, 2023.
+The Brinson Prize Fellowship is only available to U.S. citizens who received their doctoral degrees in astronomy, physics, or related disciplines on or after January 1, 2020, or who will receive their degree before September 1, 2024.
 Graduate-student awardees who have not yet received their doctoral degree at the time of application must present evidence of having completed all requirements for the degree before commencing their fellowships.

 At the present time, the Brinson Prize Fellowships may only be held at the following universities: